earthly/website/blog/_posts/2023-06-07-minimize-docker-images-size.md

 ### Using Multistage Builds to Slim Docker Images

 Dockerfiles form the foundation for building Docker images.
 They specify the necessary instructions for Docker to package your application.
-Traditionally, applications follow the [build pattern](https://en.wikipedia.org/wiki/Builder_pattern) to bundle their assets, meaning that you need to build the application code to determine how it will be served in the production environment.
+Traditionally, applications follow the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to bundle their assets, meaning that you need to build the application code to determine how it will be served in the production environment.

 Using Docker while following the build pattern approach means you have to create two Dockerfiles to fully package your application.
 As a result, two images are eventually created, each taking its own disk space.